 You have to develop a higher-level understanding of your nonprofit and the context in which it operates.

 That’s where a SWOT analysis can help.
 It’s a useful tool used by many successful for-profit companies and one that can help most nonprofits.

-By examining your nonprofit’s strengths, weaknesses, opportunities, and threats you may find a path to new growth in volunteer and fundraising.
+By examining your nonprofit’s strengths, weaknesses, opportunities, and threats, you may find a path to new volunteer and fundraising growth.

 What is a SWOT analysis?

 A SWOT analysis is a strategic planning framework used to take a big-picture look at the internal and external factors impacting your brand and organization.

 “SWOT” stands for Strengths, Weaknesses, Opportunities, and Threats.

 The first half of SWOT (strengths and weaknesses) addresses the internal factors within your organization or brand working for and against you.